Cyril Fletcher

-Cyril Fletcher (25 June 1913 – 2 January 2005) was an English comedian, actor and businessman.
-His catchphrase was 'Pin back your lugholes'.
-He was best known for his "Odd Odes", which later formed a section of the television show That's Life!, a role for which he was approached in error.
-So successful was he however, that he stayed on the show from 1973 to 1981.
-He first began performing the Odd Odes in 1937, long before they first appeared on television (though he did appear on pre World War II television).
+Cyril Fletcher (25 June 1913 – 2 January 2005) was an English comedian, broadcaster, pantomime impresario, actor, gardener and businessman.
+His catchphrase was "Pin back your lugholes".
+He was best known for his "Odd Odes", which later formed a section of the television show That's Life! from 1973 to 1981.

+Early life

+Fletcher was born in Watford, the son of a solicitor, who was the Friern Barnet town clerk.
+Following schooling at Woodhouse School, North Finchley, where he first began to entertain by composing witty poems about his schoolmasters, he graduated from the Guildhall School of Music and Drama.

+Career

-Fletcher came up with the idea when he was short of material for a radio show.
+Fletcher first began performing the Odd Odes in 1937, long before they first appeared on television (though he did appear on pre World War II television).
+He developed the idea when he was short of material for a radio show.
 The first, Odd Ode, was a comic, yet sentimental, reading of Edgar Wallace's war poem Dreamin' of Thee.
 Following this broadcast, he was given a regular programme on Radio Luxembourg; it was this show that brought him to national attention.
-He called himself "the odd oder".
+He was sometimes billed as "Cyril Fletcher, the Odd Oder".

-He also appeared as a panellist on the popular panel show on BBC, What's My Line?, that ran from 1951 to 1963.
-He was the presenter of Central TV's Gardening Today for fourteen years, and Channel Television's Cyril Fletcher's TV Garden, and ran from 1990 to 1992, for two years.
-He alleged defamation when Rowan Atkinson referred to him, in a Not The Nine O’Clock News sketch as “a cross eyed baboon”.
-As a sufferer of crossed eyes, Fletcher considered litigation but over time they became friends.
+He appeared as a panellist on the BBC programme What's My Line?, and was the presenter of Central TV's Gardening Today for fourteen years, and Channel Television's Cyril Fletcher's TV Garden, which ran for 2 years from 1990 to 1992.

-Fletcher was born in Watford, the son of a solicitor, who was the Friern Barnet town clerk.
-Following schooling at Woodhouse School, North Finchley, where he first began to entertain by composing witty poems about his schoolmasters, he graduated from the Guildhall School of Music and Drama.

-A Freemason and a successful businessman, he believed it important to diversify in such a fickle business as show business.
-He founded Associated Speakers, an agency for after-dinner speakers, on whose books were included The Duke of Bedford and Lord Longford, as well as himself.
+A Freemason and a businessman, Fletcher believed it important to diversify in such a fickle business as show business.
+With his wife Betty Astell, he owned a company producing pantomimes in theatres around the country.
+He founded Associated Speakers, an agency for after-dinner speakers, who represented The Duke of Bedford and Lord Longford, as well as himself.

 Personal life

-He and his wife, Betty Astell, were married from 18 May 1941 until his death on 2 January 2005, she died just under seven months later.
-The couple had a daughter, Jill Fletcher, an actress and comedian.
+Fletcher and his wife Betty Astell were married on 18 May 1941.
+He died on 2 January 2005, his wife dying later that year.